Onose12/alx-low_level_programming/0x1A-hash_tables/README.md

-This is an Alx project on implementing Hash Tables with C language.
+This project is about how to implement Hash Tables with C language.